ysim/cook/README.md

 * `cook search tags:soup+vegetarian`: show all recipes with the tag `soup` AND `vegetarian`

-More powerful search syntax coming soon!
+More powerful search syntax coming soon; next up, support for multi-field searching (e.g. `tags:lazy AND ingredients:bacon`)

 ##### Edit a recipe